0xPolygon/polygon-docs/docs/cdk/architecture/cdk-validium-option.md

 The sequencer uses a _multi-sig_, which is a custom-specified _m-out-of-n multi-party protocol_, to attach the required _m_ signatures to the hash of the transaction data.
 The _multi-sig_ contract lives on the L1 network.

-Architecturally speaking, the Polygon CDK Validium is therefore nothing but a zkEVM with a DAC.
-That is, **Polygon CDK Validium =  Polygon zkEVM + DAC**.
+Architecturally speaking, the Polygon CDK validium is therefore nothing but a zkEVM with a DAC.
+That is, **Polygon CDK validium =  Polygon zkEVM + DAC**.

 ### CDK Validium's data flow